Kuala Lumpur Golf Courses | Golf in Kuala Lumpur, Malaysia

 (rated the 3rd best course in Malaysia)

 Set within the township of Kota Kemuning, Kota Permai Golf & Country Club has impressed Malaysia golf visitors since its opening in 1998.
-The 18-hole Kota Permai championship course was designed by top international architect, Ross Watson and is one of the best golf courses in Asia.
+The 18-hole Kota Permai championship course designed by top international architect, Ross Watson and is one of the best golf courses in Asia.

 Bearing testimony to the top status of Kota Permai Golf & Country Club is its impressive portfolio of professional golf championships.

-(KL’s newest course just 10 minutes from KLIA)
+(well-manicured course 10 minutes from KLIA)

 Conveniently located just 10 minutes from Kuala Lumpur International airport, this new addition to the Malaysia golf scene is capable of hosting major professional tournaments.
 Balance has been struck to provide playability for golfers of all levels, as well as challenging the best tournament professionals.